zammad/zammad-org/src/sr/documentation/use/basics/work-with-tickets.md

 - **Email**: Send an email to anyone about the ticket.
 The title of the ticket is used for the subject of the email.

-To choose another article type, click the **Channel** dropdown and choose a different type.
-Click on the **Visibility** dropdown to change the article's visibility.
-Articles with "internal" visibility are displayed with a dashed blue border.
+To choose another article type, use the **Channel** tab switcher and choose a different type.
+Click on the lock toggle to change the article's visibility.
+Articles with internal visibility are displayed with a dashed blue border.

-![Screenshot shows article type and visibility selector](/screenshots/cypress/documentation/use/basics.cy.js/article-type-visibility.png)
+![Screenshot shows article type selector and visibility toggle](/screenshots/cypress/documentation/use/basics.cy.js/article-type-visibility.png)

 To write and edit text, make use of the powerful editor features.
 You can use the toolbar or keyboard shortcuts to format text and trigger special